(This post may contain affiliate links. Please read our disclosure policy for more information.)

 DuPont State Recreational Forest

-Find your way deep into DuPont State Recreational Forest, where you’ll find 20 miles of hiking trails that range from easier terrain up to more difficult hikes for those who want an extra challenge.
+Find your way deep into DuPont State Recreational Forest.
+You’ll find 20 miles of hiking trails that range from easier terrain to more challenging hikes for those who want an extra challenge.

 9. Zip Line

-This recommendation is from my niece, who has lived her entire 12 years in Asheville.
+This recommendation is from my niece, who has lived all of her 12 years in Asheville.
 Her new favorite spot is the Asheville Treetops Adventure Park, where she spent her last birthday zip lining with her friends.
 They have lots of outdoor adventures just 5 minutes from downtown.

 10. Biltmore Estate